BetagorsLabs/yama/docs/publishing-setup.md

 ### "Invalid token"

+- Verify the token type:
+  - **Granular Access Token:** Must have "Read and write" or "Publish packages" permission for `@betagors` scope
-- Verify the token is an "Automation" token (not "Read-only" or "Publish")
+  - **Classic Automation Token:** Should be "Automation" type (not "Read-only" or "Publish")
 - Check that the token hasn't expired
 - Ensure the token is correctly set in GitHub Secrets as `NPM_TOKEN`
+- Verify the token was created from the organization's token page, not your personal account

 ## Next Steps